nchz/coolmarks/README.md

 ## Models

-### Item
+### Bookmark

 An object that represents a saved link.
-The only required value to create an Item is the URL to be stored.
+The only required value to create a Bookmark is the URL to be stored.
 Some fields are automatically calculated.
 The fields are:
 - owner (fk)
+- dt (auto)
 - link
 - domain (auto)
 - title (auto)
-- dt (auto)
 - tags (fks, optional)